The Australian electoral rolls are compiled each

 having electoral rolls similar to Australia's.

-united in their efforts to maintain the most accurate and
+nations are united in their efforts to maintain the

 Why Voting Population Is Growing?